Friday, February 17, 2023

 Royal Crackers also stars Emmy winner Maile Flanagan (Jakers!
 The Adventures of Piggley Winks, Naruto, Not Dead Yet) and Fred Tatasciore (Genndy Tartakovsky's Primal).
 Ruiz serves as executive producer along with Seth Cohen (The Last Man on Earth).
 The series is produced by Titmouse.
 The first three episodes of Royal Crackers will debut on Adult Swim on Sunday, April 2, with new episodes premiering weekly Sunday at 11:00 p.m.
 ET/PT.
 The series will also debut globally on HBO Max beginning April 3.

 Actress Raquel Welch was known for her roles in the films Fantastic Voyage, One Million Years B.C. and The Three Musketeers.
 Her work on sitcoms included some memorable guest appearances and a starring role on Welcome to The Captain.
-She died on February 15 at her home in Los Angeles, following a brief illness.
+She died from cardiac arrest on February 15 at her home in Los Angeles, California.
+At the time of her death, she was also suffering from Alzheimer's disease.
 Ms. Welch was 82.

 Welch appeared as the glamorous billboard girl and presenter on the ABC weekly variety show The Hollywood Palace in 1964 and 1965.
 Some of her early sitcom guest appearances included McHale's Navy, Bewitched, Wendy and Me and The Baileys of Balboa (pictured with Paul Ford).
 She was one of many actresses who auditioned for the role of Mary Ann Summers on Gilligan's Island.